i2group/analyze/documentation/developer_essentials_deploying.md

     http.server.host.name=
     http.server.keystore.dir=

-    help.port.number=9999
-    help.content.dir=C:/IBM/WebSphere/AppServer/WebHelp
+    help.port.number=7000
+    help.content.dir=${wlp.home.dir}/usr/WebHelp

     apollo.data=C:/iap-data

-    wlp.home.dir=C:/IBM/WebSphere/Liberty
     ```

-    Note: The values that you provide for the "help" properties must be valid, but are not used by the development version of the Intelligence Analysis Platform.

-8. Set the read-side environment properties by completing the `environment.properties` file in `IAP-Deployment-Toolkit\configuration\environment\read`.
+7. Set the read-side environment properties by completing the `environment.properties` file in `IAP-Deployment-Toolkit\configuration\environment\read`.

     If you use the comments in the file as a guide, and you followed the instructions in step 3, the values look like this example:

     ``` {.pre .codeblock}
-    was.home.dir=C:/IBM/WebSphere/AppServer
+    db.upgrade.security.schema.file.name=
     db.installation.dir.db2=C:/Program Files/IBM/SQLLIB
     db.database.location.dir.db2=C:

-    db.upgrade.security.schema.file.name=
+    was.home.dir=
+    wlp.home.dir=C:/IBM/WebSphere/Liberty
+    java.home.dir=C:/Program Files/IBM/Java60

     apollo.data=C:/iap-data

-    wlp.home.dir=C:/IBM/WebSphere/Liberty
     ```

-9. Do not modify the file at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
+8. Do not modify the file at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
 The version of `topology.xml` in Developer Essentials contains all the information necessary to run the development version of the Intelligence Analysis Platform on a single computer.
-10. Open the file at `IAP-Deployment-Toolkit\configuration\environment\credentials.properties` in a text editor, and add user names and passwords for WebSphere Application Server and DB2.
+9. Open the file at `IAP-Deployment-Toolkit\configuration\environment\credentials.properties` in a text editor, and add user names and passwords for DB2.

-    The "`websphere`" user names and passwords must be present, but their values are not important for Developer Essentials.
     You must set all of the "`db`" properties to the name and password of the user that was created when you installed DB2.
+You do not need to provide "`websphere`" user names and passwords for a deployment to WebSphere Liberty Profile.

-11. Copy the example security schema file (`example-security-schema.xml`) from `IAP-Deployment-Toolkit\configuration\examples\security-schema` to `IAP-Deployment-Toolkit\configuration\fragments\common\WEB-INF\classes`.
+10. Copy the example security schema file (`example-security-schema.xml`) from `IAP-Deployment-Toolkit\configuration\examples\security-schema` to `IAP-Deployment-Toolkit\configuration\fragments\common\WEB-INF\classes`.

     The example security schema contains security dimensions, values, and tags that match the default permissions that are configured in `IAP-Deployment-Toolkit\configuration\fragments\write\ApolloClientSettings.xml`.

-12. Copy all the schema and charting scheme files from `IAP-Deployment-Toolkit\configuration\examples\schemas\en_US` to `IAP-Deployment-Toolkit\configuration\fragments\common\WEB-INF\classes`.
+11. Copy all the schema and charting scheme files from `IAP-Deployment-Toolkit\configuration\examples\schemas\en_US` to `IAP-Deployment-Toolkit\configuration\fragments\common\WEB-INF\classes`.

     The configuration file at `IAP-Deployment-Toolkit\configuration\fragments\common\WEB-INF\classes\ApolloServerSettingsMandatory.properties` specifies the law enforcement schema and a handful of other standard settings.

 At this stage, configuration of the development version of the Intelligence Analysis Platform is complete.
 You can now deploy the platform into WebSphere Application Server Liberty Profile.

-1. Open a command prompt as administrator, navigate to `C:\IBM\iap-3.0.5.5\IAP-Deployment-Toolkit\scripts`, and then run the following commands in sequence:
+1. Open a command prompt as administrator, navigate to `C:\IBM\iap-3.0.7\IAP-Deployment-Toolkit\scripts`, and then run the following commands in sequence:

     ``` {.pre .codeblock}
     python deploy.py -s write -t deploy-liberty